cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - Document how to do this
 - Add scene in build
     - Document how to do this
-- Task Timer
+- Task Timer (DONE)
-    - Save: if not already made, create a file with date + task being run and save timer infor there
+    - Save: if not already made, create a file with date + task being run and save timer infor there (DONE)
-    - Remove new file and load file
+    - Remove new file and load file (DONE)
 - *Goal:* have a ready made scene by **Friday** or **Monday**
 - **Test:**
     - Arm shells enabled (WORKS)